anupammaurya6767/Kanao/CONTRIBUTING.md

-# Contributing to Kavy
+# Contributing to Kanao

-Welcome to Kavy!
+Welcome to Kanao!
 We appreciate your interest in contributing.

 ## Code of Conduct